oracle/ojdbc-extensions/ojdbc-provider-oci/README.md

 jdbc:oracle:thin:@config-ocidbtools:ocid1.databasetoolsconnection.oc1.phx.ama ...
 </pre>

-Provider can now accept Database Tools Connections with Proxy Authentication, only if username is provided in Proxy Authentication Info, without the password and roles.
+Provider can now support Database Tools Connections with Proxy Authentication, only if username is provided in Proxy Authentication Info, without the password and roles.

 ## OCI Object Storage Config Provider